 About the IUE

-- Increase professional development opportunities for Wisconsin teachers who are working in urban settings or want to work in urban settings.
+- Increase and support effective professional development opportunities for Wisconsin teachers who are working in urban settings or want to work in urban settings.

 - Increase and improve the collaborative teaching and research efforts of UW System Schools and Programs of Education.

 The IUE’s charge is to advance the field of urban education and to recruit, promote and retain high quality educators for urban districts.
 To achieve this goal, the IUE will:

 - Establish and maintain productive relationships with appropriate public and private organizations at the local, regional, state, national, and international levels;